Enfield, South Australia

 Enfield is a suburb in Adelaide, Australia.
 The suburb is about a 10-minute drive north from Adelaide city centre.
 The suburb is bordered by Gepps Cross to the north, Blair Athol to the west, Clearview to the east, and Prospect, Sefton Park and Broadview to the south.

 History

 Enfield was established as a village in 1843 by George Hickox as group of 44 quarter-acre blocks.
-Hickox named the village after his birthplace in Middlesex, United Kingdom.
+Hickox named the village after his birthplace, Enfield in Middlesex, United Kingdom.
 The name "Enfield" is derived from the Anglo-Saxon word enedfeld meaning "duck field".

 Heritage listings

-Two houses and one church in Enfield are listed on the South Australian Heritage Register.
+Two houses, a church and a reserve in Enfield are listed on the South Australian Heritage Register.